facebook/zstd/doc/zstd_compression_format.md

 | -------- | --- | --- | --- | --- | --- | --- |
 | `Weight` |  4  |  3  |  2  |  0  |  1  |  1  |

-Sorted by weight and then natural order, it gives the following distribution :
+Sorted by weight and then natural sequential order, it gives the following distribution :

 | Literal          |  3  |  4  |  5  |  2  |  1  |   0  |